-You must paint and display on my body all known colors, spots, stripes, and beautify as you can see and read, plainly written by the hand of the Architect just spoken of, or dwell here through all eternity with peacocks.
-If God stayed to finish, and did leave this patron of beauty and wisdom, why do not you learn all about the parts and principles herein found?
+You must paint and display on my body all known colors, spots, stripes, and beautify as you can see and read, what is plainly written by the hand of the Architect just spoken of, or dwell here through all eternity with peacocks.
+If God stayed to finish, and left this patron of beauty and wisdom, why do not you learn all about the parts and principles herein found?

-We see previous to forming a feather in the

-peacock's tail, a rounded-up set of muscles, veins, nerves, and arteries-preparatory to forming a being called the feather, coming out of the back of any fowl.
+We see previous to the forming of a feather in the peacock's tail, a rounded-up set of muscles, veins, nerves, and arteries-preparatory to forming a being called the feather.
 This preparation is large or small according to the duties it has to perform.
-It has to form a spindle, which requires the nerves of force to push it out of the skin of the To all appearance it simply pushes out a pencil-like spindle.
-From the gland or matrix of this being in formation by this process, soon this spindle is out many inches or less from the body.
-Here we begin to see the formed end of the feather with all its beauties, in colors selected to suit.
-As the feather pushes farther out we see a spot-black, green, blue, or white.
-When this spot is formed as the feather still extends from the body, we see another color blending and beautifying so much of the feather, and we see no more of the black deposited.
+It has to form a spindle, which requires the nerves of force to push it out of the skin of the bird.
+To all appearance it simply pushes out a pencil-like spindle.
+From the gland or matrix of this being in formation by this process, soon this spindle is out many inches from the body.
+Here we begin to see the formed end of the feather with all its beauties, in color selected to suit.
+As the feather pushes farther out we see a spot- black, green, blue, or white.
+When this spot is formed as the feather still extends from the body, we see another color blending and beautifying, so much of the feather, and we see no more of the black pigment deposited.